 Stoops’ 2002 secondary led the nation in pass defense and pass efficiency defense.
 Despite having to replace all four starters in the defensive backfield, the 2003 team led the nation in pass defense.
 In his three seasons, Miami went 35-3, including the 12-0 Rose Bowl title campaign, plus appearances in the Fiesta and Orange bowls.
 Ten Miami defensive backs who played at least one season under Stoops were eventually selected in the National Football League draft – seven in the first round.

-Stoops has recruited and developed numerous outstanding defensive backs, many of whom went on to NFL careers.
-Among the notables are Antoine Cason and Michael Johnson at Arizona, Miami's Philip Buchanon, Kelly Jennings, Brandon Meriweather, Ed Reed, Antrel Rolle, Mike Rumph and Sean Taylor and Wyoming's Brian Lee.
+Stoops has recruited and developed numerous outstanding defensive backs, many of whom went on to National Football League careers.
+Among the notables are Antoine Cason and Michael Johnson at Arizona, Miami’s Philip Buchanon, Kelly Jennings, Brandon Meriweather, Ed Reed, Antrel Rolle, Mike Rumph and Sean Taylor and Wyoming’s Brian Lee.

 Stoops was raised in Youngstown, Ohio.
-As did brothers Bob and Mike, Mark played in the secondary at the University of Iowa for Hall of Fame coach Hayden Fry.
+Like his brothers, Mark played in the secondary at the University of Iowa for Hall of Fame coach Hayden Fry.
 He participated in four bowl games as a player.
-Fry hired Stoops as a graduate assistant coach at Iowa in the 1990 and `91 seasons.
+Fry hired Stoops as a graduate assistant coach at Iowa in the 1990 and ’91 seasons.
 The Hawkeyes won the 1990 Big Ten title and played in the Rose Bowl, duplicating feats Stoops also achieved as a player.
 Stoops went on to coach four years in high school before entering the collegiate ranks.